 It came with a drink, of which I ordered my usual hot water with lemon.

-We also ordered a mushroom and chicken rice.
+We also ordered a mushroom and chicken rice off the regular all-day menu.
 This was a plate of plain white rice with some mushroom and chicken chunks.
-The chicken was as smooth as the mushroom while the rice was a bit mushy but still good.
+The chicken was as smooth as the mushroom, while the rice was a bit mushy but still tasted good.

 There were a moderate number of guests here during the 4 p.m. time frame.

-I watched how the staff poured steaming hot water into the cups ready to be distributed to each customer when they arrived, but she also left it out on the tables so that when the waters are actually served, they are not hot water anymore but cold (like mine was when we got ours too).
+I watched how a staff member poured steaming hot water into several cups on a tray ready to be served to the incoming customers when they arrive, but she also left them out on the table so that when the waters are actually served, they are not hot water anymore but cold (like mine was when we got ours too).
+If there aren’t even that many customers entering the restaurant, maybe she should consider holding off on filling those ahead-of-type waters until there’s more customers so that the water is kept fresh and hot.